Key Takeaways

 How to Avoid

-- Community-recommended honest venues: Tasquinha do Pinheiro (Rua Adrião Batalha), A Ver Navios (Sítio), Rosa dos Ventos, Maria do Mar (Sítio plateau)
+- Community-recommended honest venues: Tasquinha do Pinheiro (Rua Adrião Batalha), A Ver Navios (Sítio), Rosa dos Ventos, Maria do Mar (Sítio plateau).

-- For fresh fish, insist on seeing the fish weighed on a posted-price scale before ordering; request kg-price in writing
+- For fresh fish, insist on seeing the fish weighed on a posted-price scale before ordering; request kg-price in writing.

-- Refuse all unordered couvert (bread, olives, goose barnacles) with 'obrigado, não' — Portuguese consumer law 'não pedi, não pago' protects this right
+- Refuse all unordered couvert (bread, olives, goose barnacles) with 'obrigado, não' — Portuguese consumer law 'não pedi, não pago' protects this right.

-- Avoid Avenida da República tourist-facing restaurants with photo menus or English-first boards
+- Avoid Avenida da República tourist-facing restaurants with photo menus or English-first boards.

-- Try Nazaré specialties at honest-pricing venues: caldeirada (€14–€20), arroz de marisco (€18–€25 for 2), peixe seco as €3–€5 beach snack (not restaurant dish)
+- Try Nazaré specialties at honest-pricing venues: caldeirada (€14–€20), arroz de marisco (€18–€25 for 2), peixe seco as €3–€5 beach snack (not restaurant dish).

-it's the single biggest reason non-surfing tourists come to Nazaré.
+Praia do Norte's big-wave break is the single biggest reason non-surfing tourists come to Nazaré.
 Access is via Estrada do Farol from Sítio to the Fortaleza de São Miguel Arcanjo (Nazaré Lighthouse) and adjacent clifftop viewpoints.
 Parking near the lighthouse is genuinely free on public road shoulders during winter swell season (October–March), but unofficial 'parking attendants' in high-visibility vests have been reported demanding €5–€10 cash 'parking fees' for public street parking that no genuine attendant has authority to charge.
 Attendants work two angles.
 In the first, they direct drivers to a 'reserved' lot that is actually a public verge and demand €5–€10 cash on arrival.
 In the second, they appear after you've parked and demands cash 'to watch your car,' with implicit threat that absence of payment means vehicle damage.

 Red Flags